Home Learning at Marlborough is designed to embed, improve, apply and extend the learning that takes place in the

 Home learning completion grades will be provided at each grade card.

 The Marlborough Science Academy dedicates the Learning and Research Centre (LRC) to home learning at the end of the school day for students from all year groups to complete home learning.
+Students can also use the LRC at break and lunch times.
 The sessions at the end of the school day are supervised by the staff from the LRC and Specialised Learning Faculty who are able to support all students.
 It is also resourced with online access, printing and other materials to support students who may not have access to such resources at home.

 How is home learning set?

 We endeavour to communicate home learning tasks and expectations efficiently to ensure student engagement and gain support from home, which in turn leads to effective home learning.
-Parents/carers and students can access live, personalised details of home learning expectations through Edulink.
+Parents/carers and students can access live, personalised details of home learning expectations through Edulink with work often set on Google Classroom.